Golf club employees as influencers: a blessing?

 An Altimeter Group study found these are the TOP3 benefits of employee advocacy programs:

-1. Increasing reach of brand messages in social media;
+1. Increasing the reach of brand messages on social media;

 3. Engage employees more deeply in our company mission & their work.

-When we are talking about employee experience development, we highlight that value is created by satisfied, loyal, and productive employees.
+When discussing employee experience development, we emphasize that satisfied, loyal, and productive employees create value.

 Satisfied and loyal golf club employees are indispensable for successful employee advocacy programs!

-However, it is worth noting that not every golf club employee has got the right skills for this task.
-This means it will require you to provide them training about social media skills and a basic understanding of marketing.
+However, it is worth noting that not every golf club employee has the right skills for this task.
+This means you will need to provide them with training on social media skills and a basic understanding of marketing.

 6 tips to succeed with your employee advocacy program